 Matthew Teeter, PhD

-Dr. Teeter leads a research program focused on enhancing patient mobility and quality of life after joint replacement through the development and application of medical imaging and digital technologies.
 Dr. Teeter received a BSc in Biomedical Science from the University of Guelph and a PhD in Medical Biophysics from Western University.
 His research has received numerous recognitions including a CIHR New Investigator Award, Ontario Early Researcher Award, the Polanyi Prize in Physiology/Medicine, Coventry Award from the Knee Society, Neer Award from the American Shoulder and Elbow Surgeons, and an Early Career Researcher Award from the Arthritis Alliance of Canada.
-Dr. Teeter is Past President of the International Society for Technology in Arthroplasty, Program Chair of the Canadian Orthopaedic Research Society, and Vice-President of the Canadian RSA Network.
-With surgeon collaborators he has launched multiple companies to commercialization innovations from the Teeter Lab.
-Dr. Teeter was also a co-founder and served as inaugural co-director of the Western Medical Innovation Fellowship program, and currently serves as a mentor to the Fellows.
+Dr. Teeter is Past President of the International Society for Technology in Arthroplasty, Past President of the Canadian Orthopaedic Research Society, and Vice-President of the Canadian RSA Network.
+He is a member of the Knee Society.